Serde data model

 But there is no fundamental reason that these mappings need to be

-traits can perform any
+straightforward.
+The Serialize and Deserialize traits can perform any

 mapping between Rust type and Serde data model that is appropriate for the use